psewdon1m/ComfyUI_Docker_Launcher/README.md

 - The application is accessible at **[http://127.0.0.1:8188](http://127.0.0.1:8188)**.
 - Your **default browser** will open automatically once the service is up.

+### 🛠️ Preinstalled Components

+- ComfyUI Manager is preinstalled in this build, allowing easy management of nodes and extensions directly from the interface.

 ### 📂 Managing Files
 - Shortcuts to the **models, output, and workflows** directories are created in the project folder for your convenience.
 - These shortcuts can be **moved or copied** as needed.

+### Related Projects

+This project is based on and extends the functionality of the following repositories:

+- [ComfyUI](https://github.com/comfyanonymous/ComfyUI) - A powerful, modular UI framework for generative AI workflows

+- [ComfyUI Manager](https://github.com/ltdrdata/ComfyUI-Manager) - A management tool for handling ComfyUI nodes and extensions

 ## Troubleshooting & FAQ